-You are tempted by lower prices that you find online for the high tech, rechargeable and streaming hearing aids and wish to save some money, I totally get that.
-But you are also concerned about what if the sound of the hearing aids are not good, what if the fitting doesn't feel right and what if they don't sound clear and natural.
+You are tempted by attractive prices that you find online for high-tech, rechargeable and streaming hearing aids and wish to save some money, I totally get that.
+Some are on a very tight budget and search to buy hearing aids on eBay.
+But you are also concerned about what if the sound of the hearing aids is not good, what if the fitting doesn't feel right and what if they don't sound clear and natural.
 Is it safe to buy hearing aids online?
 How the audiologist would fit my hearing aid if he or she has never seen me in person?
 Would the fitting, the feel of the hearing aids and the sound of them be natural if I buy my hearing aids online?

 My short answer to all the above questions is yes and no. Continue reading this short article to know the advantages and disadvantages of buying hearing aids online and how you can reduce your risk of falling into trouble when you buy a pair of advanced hearing aids online.